Echuanw/001_python_tutorial/008_Python3_Process&Thread.md

 ## 1 concept

 A process is a program executed in the OS.
-The operating system allocates storage space in units of processes(以进程为单位).
-Each process has its own address space, data stack and other auxiliary(辅助) data for tracking process execution.
-The operating system manages the execution of all processes. , allocate resources reasonably(合理的) to them.
+The operating system allocates storage space in units of processes[](以进程为单位).
+Each process has its own address space, data stack and other auxiliary[](辅助) data for tracking process execution.
+The operating system manages the execution of all processes. , allocate resources reasonably[](合理的) to them.
 A process can create a new process through fork or spawn to perform other tasks.
-However, the new process also has its own independent memory space, so data sharing must be achieved(实现,达到) through the inter-process communication mechanism(通信机制) (IPC, Inter-Process Communication).
+However, the new process also has its own independent memory space, so data sharing must be achieved[](实现,达到) through the inter-process communication mechanism[](通信机制) (IPC, Inter-Process Communication).
 Specific methods include pipes, signals, sockets, shared memory areas, etc.

 A process can also have multiple concurrent execution threads.
 Since threads operate within the same process, they can share the same context, making information sharing and communication between threads easier compared to processes.